Report on a Threatened Species:

 Many people once defined restoration as “putting things back the way they were.”
 That definition now seems old to us, and not in the best sense.
 For us, restoration is a tool in support of biodiversity conservation.
 Yes, perhaps under the conditions of the future, the classic oak wood diversity will evolve a community here much like the original.
 But what if some species once here just don’t make it?
 What if others that weren’t here rise to fill their places?
 Indeed, we wouldn’t be surprised if in 50 or 100 years, stewards and managers spend some of their time mailing seeds north or east and waiting for FedEx to deliver seeds and eggs or tadpoles from south and west.

 The map below represents another attempt to explore the scale question.
 It shows how many aster stems were visible from a 1.3 mile trail - that is, speaking with wry science-iness, a transect of 2,092 meters.
-It turned out to be both misleading and helpful in many ways.
 We hope to explore this and related questions of measures and scale in a future Forked Aster post on this blog.
+What types of data will turn out to be most meaningful over time?

 Overall, the questions we wrestle range from the happy to the weighty.
-We’re not going to answer them definitively at the Somme Preserves.
-But we can contribute.
+We’re not going to answer them definitively at the Somme Preserves alone.
+But we hope to contribute.

 Endnotes